ericniebler/range-v3/doc/index.md

 ## Create Custom Ranges

-Range v3 provides a utility for easily creating your own range types, called
+Range-v3 provides a utility for easily creating your own range types, called
 \link ranges::view_facade `ranges::view_facade`\endlink.
 The code below uses `view_facade` to create a range that traverses a null-terminated string: